fishtoadsoft/reddit-sentiment-analyzer/README.md

 * `reddit-analyze user <name>` Outputs the sentiment score of a particular User.

+### Additional Options ###

-Note: Passing `--output-file <your file>` after any of the above will generate a file with the sentiment analysis.
+Passing `--output-file <your file>` after any of the above will generate a file with the sentiment analysis.

+Passing `--use-scraper True` will use beautifulsoup to scrape python, rather than grabbing and parsing the json by reddit.
+It's purpose is to still be able to scan reddit if the API changes.

 ## Testing ##